kroppel/simple-website/README.md

-# simpsons-episodes.de
+# simple-website
-This repository contains all resources for the (former) domain simpsons-episodes.de.
+This repository contains all resources for a simple website i wrote to provide the functionality of a small video streaming platform.
-(domain is no longer registered by me)